Battle of Hodeidah: Houthi takeover

-In November 2021, Houthi forces completely occupied Hudaydah after the withdrawal of Yemeni government forces from the city.
+In November 2021, Houthi forces completely occupied Hodeidah after the withdrawal of Yemeni government forces from the city.

 Effect on maritime traffic and threats of strait closure

 On 26 July, Saudi Arabia confirmed that Houthis hit a Saudi oil tanker off the western coast.
 Saudi energy minister announced on 26 July that the country temporarily ceases oil shipment through Bab-el-Mandeb straight after two Saudi vessels were hit by the Houthi movement.
 The decision led to increase in oil prices.
 The Houthi officials had earlier threatened that they would block the vital strait to force the coalition to stop its air strikes on Yemen.
 Mohammed al-Houthi said that they are able to reach high seas and Saudi ports but they want to keep the strait open in order not to give the coalition an excuse to justify their ongoing war.

 Houthi's retaliation

-On 27 July, Muhammed Abdel Salam, a senior Houthi spokesman warned that the coalition's cities would be targeted in response to their offense on Al Hudaydah stating: "From now on, the capitals of the Arab coalition members will no longer be safe".
+On 27 July, Muhammed Abdel Salam, a senior Houthi spokesman warned that the coalition's cities would be targeted in response to their offense on Hodeidah stating: "From now on, the capitals of the Arab coalition members will no longer be safe".
 This followed Houthi's claim that they had targeted UAE international airport in Abu Dhabi, which was denied by UAE authorities.
 On 27 July, in response to the Houthi attack against two Saudi Arabia's oil tankers, the Saudi-led coalition intensified airstrikes on Houthi-controlled areas in Hodeidah, reportedly the airstrikes targeted military police headquarters and other bases controlled by the Houthi fighters in Hodeidah, causing damage to the city's infrastructure.
 As a result, dozens of families were forced to flee their homes following the intensive airstrikes.
 Houthis stated they would stop missile strikes at Saudi Arabia if Saudi-led coalition stopped their airstrikes against them.